 The amenities are extremely clean, the amenities block is comprised of thirty or so individual cubicles or bathrooms each one consisting of a shower, basin and toilet individual, convenient and different.

-In addition to caravan and camping they also provide self contained accommodation.
+In addition to caravan and camping, they also provide self-contained accommodation.

 Budget Rooms – This accommodation has a bed and small fridge on the inside, Linen is provided but no towels crockery or cutely.
 This room has a shared outside kitchen and a shared main ablution block.

-In this style of accommodation there are two other sized dongers Twin Double (sleeps 2) and Family Room (sleeps 4) same deal as the Budget Room just bit more expensive.
+In this style of accommodation there are two other sized dongers Twin Double (sleeps 2) and Family Room (sleeps 4) same deal as the Budget Room just a bit more expensive.

-There is a Hire Service for Towels, Crockery and Cutlery and it’s a one off payment.
+There is a Hire Service for Towels, Crockery and Cutlery and it’s a one-off payment.